johndoesstuff/rubiksrays/README.md

 ## Misc

-Made by me as an introduction to programming in C++ (I usually prefer C).
+Made by me as an introduction to programming in C++ with web deployment assisted by Claude.
 I'll likely make more programs in C++ in the future as I was pleasantly surprised with how convenient a lot of features were.